heini208/fault_detector_spot/documentation/System_Design.md

 <details>
   <summary><strong>Note on limitation (click to expand)</strong></summary>

-> The system presently uses separate ROS 2 subscribers for Basic Commands and Complex Commands, even though both forward incoming messages into the same
+> The system presently uses separate ROS2 subscribers for Basic Commands and Complex Commands, even though both forward incoming messages into the same
 > callback and unified processing pipeline.
 When commands of both types are published in quick succession, for example in recorded playback scenarios, their
 > relative order may occasionally become inconsistent.
 This has so far only been observed during recorded message replay but not during live operation.
 >